 Laura and Steve Brown founded Casa Alma in 2009 and have served as resident volunteers since that time.
 Developing a community and houses of hospitality on an urban homestead is our way of answering the call to love others as we love ourselves.
 We are inspired by our formation in the Catholic faith and by the words of Dorothy Day, a co-founder of the Catholic Worker movement who said, “I wanted life and I wanted the abundant life.
 I wanted it for others too” (from The Long Loneliness).

-Previous resident volunteers include: Hunter Link, Claire and Christine Hitchins, and Sarah Frazer.
+Former resident volunteers include these wonderful, talented, dedicated folks: Hunter Link, Christine Hitchins, Sarah Frazer, Craig Green and Cleo Keller.
 We are deeply grateful for their contributions to the Casa Alma community!